-- (a) If CoDevelopment Canada finds it necessary to reorganize (see definition Article 2.5) and/or to reduce the number of employees, notice of layoff shall be given to affected employee(s). - (b) Prior to layoff the parties shall explore the avenue of job sharing under Article 25. - (c) An affected employee may choose to bump a junior employee provided they possess the necessary qualifications or could reasonably be expected to perform the duties of the position after a mutually agreed training program.
+- (a) If Café Etico finds it necessary to reorganize (see definition Article 2.5) and/or to reduce the number of Employees, notice of layoff shall be given to affected Employee(s). - (b) Prior to layoff, the Parties shall have the right to explore the avenue of job sharing under Article 25. - (c) An affected Employee may choose to bump a junior Employee provided they possess the necessary qualifications or could reasonably be expected to perform the duties of the position after a mutually agreed training period.

-9.2 Layoff Notice
+9.2 Layoff Definition